 The qualifications provide a thorough grounding in the key concepts and practical skills required in their sector and their national recognition by employers allows direct progression to employment.
 We teach by delivering short lectures.
 Tutors will also provide support to help you with your assignments.
 You'll get feedback and support on your assigned coursework.
 You'll also take part in workshops and work in groups for some of your presentations and project work.

-This course is a HNC/D in Business (pathways in Business Management/ Marketing).
+This course is a HNC in Business (pathways in Business Management/ Marketing) and awarded by Pearson.

 There is an option to complete modules rather than the full qualification.

 You'll explore the basics of marketing, economics and finance, as well more specialist areas like business law and management reporting.
 Example modules are:

 - Research project